BenjiDayan/pisite/fun_blog/_posts/2025-06-16-league-analysis.md

 I.e. it all ends up as the ratio between each of your $$HP^* \times Armour^* \times AD^* \times AS^*$$!
 Everything is a simple multiplication...

 Now every comparison becomes brutally simple.
-In a simple world where the baseline stats are 1000 HP, 0 Armour, 100 AD and 1.0 AS, if you choose to buy 10 more AD, and your opponent buys 100 more HP, their $$DM_1$$ increases by 1.1x as does youro $$AM_0$$, so it's a wash and complete draw.
+In a simple world where the baseline stats are 1000 HP, 0 Armour, 100 AD and 1.0 AS, if you choose to buy 10 more AD, and your opponent buys 100 more HP, their $$DM_1$$ increases by 1.1x as does your $$AM_0$$, so it's a wash and complete draw.
 With twice as much gold however, the optimal strategy is to buy 10 AD and 100 HP, as this will beat both 20 bonus AD, and 200 bonus HP, for the combined multiplier of $$1.1 \times 1.1 = 1.21 > 1.2$$.

 Again we see the concept of **diminishing returns**.
 Every additional 10 AD increases your AM by a smaller and smaller percentage - $$1.1/1 = 10\%,\; 1.2/1.1 = 9.1\%,\; 1.3/1.2 = 8.3\% ...$$.